Workshops

 Learn the Basics of QGIS – learn the basics of Geographic Information Systems (GIS), including coordinate systems, types of geospatial data, and where to look for data online.
 The tutorial focuses on the local city of Holyoke to find out how its demographics have changed over time.

-Design a StoryMap – get started with storymapping with Esri’s ArcGIS StoryMaps.
+Create a StoryMap – get started with storymapping with Esri’s ArcGIS StoryMaps.
 The workshop focuses on how to create an engaging StoryMap outline, log into the ArcGIS Online platform, create a new StoryMap project, add content, and publish and share your StoryMap.

 Georeference a Historical Map – learn how to georeference historical maps and photos using the free and open-source mapping software, QGIS.
 The workshop is geared toward folks with a basic understanding of GIS concepts.
 If you have no prior experience, you may want to complete the Learn the Basics of QGIS tutorial first.